unChaz/sci-fi-5e/srd/classes/barbarian.md

 At 2nd level, you gain an uncanny sense of when things nearby aren’t as they should be, giving you an edge when you dodge away from danger.

-You have advantage on Dexterity saving throws against effects that you can see, such as traps and spells.
+You have advantage on Dexterity saving throws against effects that you can see, such as traps and tek skills.
 To gain this benefit, you can’t be blinded, deafened, or incapacitated.

 #### Primal Path